jessicachitkuer/jessicachitkuer/README.md

 <div>
 <body>

-<p> I love collaborating on technical projects that benefit the public good. </p>

 <p> Building at the intersection of financial infrastructure, digital assets, and AI.

 Currently SVP at BNY Mellon, focused on product commercialization and next-gen financial systems.